 - Sudden collapse

-If your pet does not begin to improve within 10 minutes or displays more severe signs of heatstroke, take her to your veterinarian immediately.
-Your family veterinarian can likely treat heatstroke, but if you need emergency treatment after hours or on a weekend, the skilled team at Avets is ready to treat your pet 24 hours a day, 7 days a week.
+Contact your family veterinarian immediately in case your pet needs further care.
+If you need emergency treatment after hours or on a weekend, the skilled team at Avets is ready to treat your pet 24 hours a day, 7 days a week.

 - Don’t leave your pet unattended outside on hot days, and always watch her closely for overheating signs.